 - disqualify you from driving for between 1 to 9 months

-- impose a term of imprisonment for 3 months.
+- impose a maximum term of imprisonment up to 3 months.

 Driving under the influence of liquor or a drug

 If a police officer reasonably suspects that your driving ability has been impaired by any drug you may be required to provide a specimen of blood for analysis.
-If you fail to provide a specimen as required, or a drug is detected in your blood, you will be charged with driving under the influence of liquor or a drug.
+If you fail to provide a specimen, or a drug is detected in your blood, you will be charged with driving under the influence of liquor or a drug.

 If you are charged with driving under the influence of liquor or a drug your driver licence will be immediately suspended until the charge is dealt with: